History of Moors Valley

 - 1989

-- The East Dorset Countryside Management Service is set up to manage Moors Valley Country Park and other countryside sites owned by East Dorset District Council.
+- The ‘East Dorset Countryside Management Service’ is founded to manage Moors Valley Country Park and other countryside sites owned by East Dorset District Council.

-- A second lake, Crane Lake, is constructed.
+- Crane Lake is constructed.

 - 1988

-- The first schools take part in warden led environmental activities.
+- The first schools take part in ‘warden’ led environmental activities.

 - 1987